The best hotels in Klaipeda

 For the Curonian Spit, the car ferry from the New Ferry Terminal on Nemuno gatvė is the main option if you're driving.
 The passenger ferry from the Old Terminal is faster for foot passengers at 5 minutes.
 If you're heading to Nida without a car, there are minibus connections from the central bus terminal on Butkų Juzės gatvė running in summer.

-Klaipeda's best neighborhoods
+Klaipeda's best hotel regions

 Old Town is where you want to be first.
 It puts you within walking distance of the Theatre Square, the ferry to Curonian Spit, and the best bars on Žvejų gatvė.
 If you're chasing beach and spa, Palanga and Nida are worth the drive.